bsu-cs-jb/lecture-09-06-wed/README.md

-# Lecture Repo
+# Lecture Repo for 2023-09-06 Wednesday

 ## Goal

-To document code written in class.
+Document code written in class on 2023-09-06 Wednesday.